amf585/selenium-best-practices/README.md

-# Best Practices to Improve Your Selenium / Cucumber / TestNG Project
+# Some Simple Practices to Improve Your Selenium / Cucumber / TestNG Project

 ## Summary
 The goal for this is to demonstrate some simple best practice examples for Selenium / Cucumber / TestNG